Queen Elizabeth placed me in charge of Englands Defense works

 Now lets look at it from a totally illogical but fun viewpoint.
 Just click the start button of the TEDDY-O-RAMA to view how to escape from the bell tower at the Tower of London.

-The official story is all a cover up for pigeons which were kept in the tower and were the early warning system of England.
+The secret is that it was all a cover up for pigeons which were kept in the tower and were the early warning system of England.
 That you can read about them on my bird page.

 There were prisoners held nearby and the real torture for them was the bell tower itself.
 Those bells ring but the